Save money and eat healthier when you make Homemade Spaghetti Sauce. It's easier than you think! We use it often with our favorite family meals.

 When I was little, my mom would make a huge pot of sauce on Sunday afternoon, and we'd eat from it for dinner that night.
 Then, throughout the week, we'd finish it off with pasta meals.

-We don’t eat pasta that often nowadays, so I like to put the extra homemade spaghetti sauce in the freezer for another night.
+We don't eat pasta that often nowadays, so I like to put the extra homemade spaghetti sauce in the freezer for another night.
 I just let the sauce cool, then pour it into freezer bags.
+I use these bag holders to keep the bags upright, which makes it a lot less messy.

 Print the recipe